-Step 5: Send an email to IRB@trident.edu to request an IRB review.
+Step 5: Please have your doctoral committee chair send an email to IRB@trident.edu stating that your materials have been reviewed.
+You must also send a review to request an IRB review.

-Please allow up to two weeks to receive the results back on your initial IRB review (less time for an exempt review and follow up reviews).
+Please allow up to 5 to 7 business days to receive the results back on your initial IRB review (less time for an exempt review and follow up reviews).